For the 2025 school year, there are 30 community colleges serving 110,604 students in Massachusetts (16 public colleges and 14 private colleges).

 What is community college acceptance rate in Massachusetts?

-The average community college acceptance rate in Massachusetts is 71% (view national acceptance rates).
+The average community college acceptance rate in Massachusetts is 71% (compared to national acceptance rates).

 What is community college diversity score in Massachusetts?

-Massachusetts community colleges have a diversity score of 0.65, which is lower than the national average of 0.71 (view national diversity statistics).
+Community colleges in Massachusetts have a diversity score of 0.74, which is higher than the national average of 0.00 (compared to national diversity statistics).

 How diverse are community college in Massachusetts?